Pothos v4 is now available! 🎉Check out the full migration guide here

 Relay Nodes

-Defining relay nodes works just like defining normal drizzleObjects, but requires specifying a colum to use as the nodes id field.
+Defining relay nodes works just like defining normal drizzleObjects, but requires specifying a column to use as the nodes id field.

 builder.drizzleNode('users', {